appsemble/appsemble/docs/03-guide/teams.md

 ## Introduction

 Teams can be used to organize groups of members in an app.
 Typically teams represent users that are linked together somehow.
-For example they belong to the same organizational unit or they are class mates.
+For example they belong to the same organizational unit or they are classmates.
 App managers can view and manage teams from the _Teams_ page in the app page in Appsemble Studio.
 In order to become a team member, a user must first be registered as an app member.
-They can do so by logging into the app.
+A user can do so by logging into the app.
 Teams determine how its members can share resources with each other.

 To enable teams, first `security.teams` needs to be enabled in the app definition.
 For more information, see [teams security](security.md#teams)